ash-511/Fake-News-detection-ML-Project/README.md

-# ML-project-Sukhada
+# Fake-News-detection-ML-Project
-A Machine Learning project to classify Fake news and Real news using Natural Language Processing.
+A Machine Learning project to build a Fake News detection Model using Natural Language Processing to classify Fake and True news.